3liz/lizmap-documentation/source/user/user_guide.rst

 * Clicking on another line will refresh the right panel content with the new highlighted feature.
 * Clicking back on the (i) button or on the cross situated at the top right side of the information panel will hide the panel.
+To have the (i) button, you need to have activated the popup for the current layer.

 Each line of the table shows some buttons at the left side: